Few states can boast as much diversity and rich culture as New York.

 Cornell University signifies all that is great about liberal arts education in America by making it the perfect place to go for all fields of study.

-Though it is known for success in business and psychology, this Ivy League university offers degrees in all matters of sciences and classical education.
-It is the only private land grant university in New York, and students praise Cornell's attentive professors and the tight faculty-student ratio.
+Though it is known for success in business and psychology, this upstate New York Ivy League university offers degrees in all matters of sciences and classical education.
+It is the only private land grant university in New York, and students praise Cornell's attentive professors and the tight faculty-student class ratio.

-Cornell is also known as one of the less-elite Ivy League colleges, priding itself on diversity and inclusion.
+Cornell University's main campus is located in Ithaca, and is known as one of the less-elite Ivy League colleges, priding itself on diversity and inclusion.

 Barnard College is known for breaking barriers and questioning long-held traditions.